 Blend away for several minutes until pudding is well combined.

-Pour pudding in a glass jar with lid and refrigerate for several hours or overnight.
+Pour pudding into a glass jar with a lid and refrigerate for several hours or overnight.

 Notes: The pudding thickens over time in the refrigerator.
 When serving, add berries, chopped nuts or other favorite garnishes (coconut whipped cream).
 Adding the chia seeds last works best because chia seeds tend to "stick" to the sides of the blender otherwise.